rimonhanna/GoogleWorkspace/README.md

 # Google Teams Desktop (Unofficial)

-**Unofficial desktop application for Google Teams built with electron.**
+**Unofficial desktop application for Google Teams (Google Meet, Chat, Currents, and Groups in one app) built with electron.**

 ![Screenshot of Google Teams Desktop](.....jpg)